elcodi/docs/book/index.md

 Book
 ====

-Prepared by Elcodi core team, this is the Elcodi bible.
+Prepared by Elcodi core team and contributors, this is the Elcodi bible.
 It is the reference for any user of the platform, who will typically want to keep it close at hand.

 ### Table of contents